 Having access to the technology that supports your engagement strategy

 As mentioned earlier, innovative marketing platforms like SPRY enable creative teams to develop engagement programs quickly and effectively.
 They allow creative teams to see and experience the engagement in real-time, and visualize exactly how this will look and feel for a consumer.
 When we speak with clients, it’s easy to either quickly spin out an example for their brand, or send over a previously created example.
-We’re a bit more tight-lipped about handing over those to just anyone, but if you’re committed to learning more, you can download those experiences in our engagement center here.
+We’re a bit more tight-lipped about handing over those to just anyone, but if you’re committed to learning more, you can check out those experiences in our walkthroughs here.

 The ability to instantly spin out an example for your creative team to see, feel, and experience, is an indispensable component to your brief that is sure to impress and inspire.
 Plus, once you’re able to successfully impress your team with your engagement program, taking it to the pitch meeting is sure to wow clients and give you a competitive edge.
 We were recently pulled into a pitch meeting and had the entire panel play a real-time trivia game for a chance to win prizing.
 Needless to say it captivated and “woo’ed” even the biggest of sceptics.